p-lr/MapView/Readme.md

 ## Technical documentation

 This section explains in details the configuration.
 But once configured, you can do a lot of things with your `MapView` instance.
-There is just one thing to remember: `MapView` extends [ZoomPanLayout](mapview/src/main/java/com/peterlaurence/mapview/layout/ZoomPanLayout.kt) and this last class has a ton of features (the source code is well documented).
+There is just one thing to remember: `MapView` extends [GestureLayout](mapview/src/main/java/com/peterlaurence/mapview/layout/GestureLayout.kt) and this last class has a ton of features (the source code is well documented).
 You can:

 * add listeners to events like pan, fling, zoom..
 * programmatically scroll and center to a position
-* respond to various touch events by subclassing `MapView` and overload related methods declared in `ZoomPanLayout`
+* respond to various touch events by subclassing `MapView` and overload related methods declared in `GestureLayout`

 This list isn't complete.
 A dedicated section will be added.